bhlevca/WebGnomeAPI/help/views/form/mover/type.rst

 Choose **Load Deprecated ASCII Formats** for files using the PtCur, GridCur, or GridCurTime formats.

-For more information on any of these formats, see the |file_formats_link| for more information.
+For more information on any of these formats, see the |file_formats_link|.

 .. |file_formats_link| raw:: html